Preparing for Japan: A KonMari Journey Begins

 Harmonize.

-They’re simple words that hold a depth I’m excited to explore more fully.
+These are simple words—and they hold a depth I’m excited to explore.

 Mapping the Experience